 Help for Wrongful Foreclosure in Jacksonville, FL

 Parker & DuFresne, P.A. is the most experienced firm in Northeast Florida, offering both bankruptcy and non-bankruptcy strategies for fighting your foreclosure.
-Our skilled team has defended over 700 hundred homeowners in state court foreclosure cases.
+Our skilled team has defended over 700 hundred homeowners in state court foreclosure cases including wrongful foreclosures.
 As a debt relief agency, we file bankruptcy for thousands of people in federal bankruptcy court to avoid foreclosure.

 What Are My Options When My Home Is in Foreclosure?

 - If you feel that the filing was a wrongful foreclosure, you can fight the mortgage company.
 We have been fighting mortgage companies since 1994, and we are nationally recognized as a leader in foreclosure litigation and bankruptcy.

 - If you know you got behind, but you want to save your home, you can file a bankruptcy, which will give you two different ways to protect your home.
 You can participate in the Mortgage Modification Mediation Program, or you can bring your delinquent mortgage current through a 5-year Chapter 13 Plan of Reorganization.